DeanGabay/React.native-BlogApp/README.md

 You need to import the project to git desktop.
 In the terminal of the repository path register "npm install".
 After "npm start".
-Scan the Qr code from the From the page that opens in your browser.
+Scan the Qr code From the page that opens in your browser With your mobile device.